frizelr4927/blog/README.md

 ## Macbooks and Dell
 Apple Macbooks, and Dell were the options that were not responded to, I assume this is due to small survey size, as there are people that I know that do use macbooks and dell devices.

+## Conclusion

+What laptop you buy depends on two factors, budget and what you want to be able to do with it.
+If you want to save on money, go with Lenovo, as they had fairly satisfied users but still at a reasonable price.
+HP, while cheaper, had very unsatisfied users, and you'd be wasting money risking buying a cheap HP.
+If you have the budget however, buy a Microsoft Surface, they have highly satisfied customers and can do a bit more than what the Lenovo laptops can.